AlenaBukilic/research-helper/README.md

 ## Features

-- **Multi-Agent Research Pipeline**: Orchestrates specialized AI agents for planning, searching, writing, and email delivery
+- **Multi-Agent Research Pipeline**: Orchestrates specialized AI agents for clarification, planning, searching, writing, and email delivery
+- **Query Clarification** (optional): Generates 3 clarifying questions to refine and focus research queries before starting
 - **Intelligent Search Planning**: Automatically generates a strategic search plan (5 searches) based on your research query
 - **Parallel Web Search**: Performs multiple web searches concurrently for faster results
 - **Comprehensive Report Generation**: Creates detailed, well-structured reports (5-10 pages, 1000+ words) in markdown format
 - **Optional Email Delivery**: Optionally sends formatted HTML reports via SendGrid to user-provided email addresses
 - **Real-time Progress Updates**: Streams status updates as the research progresses
-- **OpenAI Tracing**: Provides trace links for debugging and monitoring agent behavior
+- **Unified OpenAI Tracing**: All agent interactions (including clarification) are traced under a single trace ID for easier log management

 ## How It Works

-The Research Helper uses a four-stage agent pipeline:
+The Research Helper uses a multi-stage agent pipeline with an optional clarification step:

+0. **Clarifier Agent** (optional): Generates 3 clarifying questions to better understand and refine your research query.
+You can choose to answer these questions or skip directly to research.
-1. **Planning Agent**: Analyzes your query and creates a strategic search plan with 5 targeted search terms and their reasoning
+1. **Planning Agent**: Analyzes your (refined) query and creates a strategic search plan with 5 targeted search terms and their reasoning
 2. **Search Agent**: Performs web searches in parallel, summarizing results concisely (2-3 paragraphs, <300 words each)
 3. **Writer Agent**: Synthesizes all search results into a comprehensive, well-structured markdown report with:
    - Detailed analysis (5-10 pages, 1000+ words)